The Judge’s Lodging Hotel – York City Centre

 York (Central Conservation Area)

-The Judge’s Lodging Hotel is a Grade 1 listed 21 bedroom townhouse hotel built in 1710 as a private residence before becoming the official residence of the Assize Court Judges until the 1970s, when it was converted into a hotel.
+The Judge’s Lodging is a Grade 1 listed Georgian townhouse built in 1710 as a private home before becoming the official residence of the Assize Court Judges.

 Supporting Daniel Thwaites from the project’s inception, Bowman Riley helped with the due diligence process prior to the hotel’s purchase by preparing designs to liaise with English Heritage, local authority conservation and historic building specialists, York Civic Society and Georgian Society.